National presence. Local knowledge. Exclusively hospitality.

 As an undergrad at Loyola University in New Orleans, he studied psychology and broadcast media before going on to get his Master’s in Education from Indiana University.
 After a brief stint in as a Student Affairs administrator at St. Joseph’s University in Philadelphia, Lou landed a job in Hyatt’s sales and marketing department in New Orleans.
 He eventually returned to Tampa to oversee the development of the Grand Hyatt Hotel on the shores of Tampa Bay and from there, launched a long and storied career in hotel investment sales and consulting.

-During his two decades as the face of The Plasencia Group, Lou has steered a plethora of heavy-hitting hospitality deals, including one-off transactions and major portfolio disposition engagements.
-Over the years, he has brought together sellers and investors for the Marriott Wardman Park in Washington, D.C., the Four Seasons in Atlanta, Georgia, and Amelia Island Plantation in Northeast Florida.
-Recognized for his integrity and deal savvy, he has served as a trusted advisor for MetLife Real Estate Investments, John Hancock Mutual Life Insurance Company and InterContinental Hotels & Resorts.
-Other transaction and consulting clients include AEW Capital Partners, Bank of America, Blackstone, The Prudential Insurance Company of America and countless high-net-worth hotel and resort owners.
+During his three-plus decades as the face of The Plasencia Group, Lou has steered a plethora of heavy-hitting hospitality deals, including one-off transactions and major portfolio disposition engagements.
+Over the years, he has brought together owners and investors for the Marriott Wardman Park in Washington, D.C., the Four Seasons in Atlanta, Georgia, Amelia Island Plantation in Northeast Florida, and the Arizona Biltmore in Phoenix, Arizona.
+Recognized for his integrity and deal savvy, he has served as a trusted advisor for MetLife Real Estate Investments, InterContinental Hotels & Resorts, Brookfield Asset Management, and Walton Street Capital.
+Other transaction and consulting clients include AEW Capital Partners, Bank of America, Blackstone Group, PGIM, and countless high-net-worth hotel and resort owners.

 “One of my favorite words in my native Spanish is “confianza”.
-It’s the intimate affection that builds in a friendship over time.
+It’s the close trust that builds in a friendship over time.
 It’s the very real affection we have for our longstanding clients.
 It’s also something we work hard to earn and, most importantly, it lasts a lifetime.”

 As CAO, Orlando is responsible for overseeing the daily operating and administrative functions at The Plasencia Group, including managing all support staff and services across the firm’s offices.
 His interoffice responsibilities run the gamut from the banal to the exciting, including managing the firm’s finances, risk management, insurance and retirement plan programs, maintaining HR policies and overseeing support functions.

-A graduate of Loyola University in New Orleans, Orlando holds the designation of Certified Cash Manager from the Treasury Management Association.
-During his time with Wells Fargo, he served in a credit underwriting and marketing capacity, focusing primarily on Fortune 500 clients.
+A graduate of Loyola University in New Orleans, Orlando has held the designation of Certified Cash Manager from the Treasury Management Association.
+During his time with Wells Fargo, he served in a credit underwriting and marketing capacity, focusing primarily on large and middle market clients.

 The multitasking CAO loves to organize company picnics and outings.
-His famous pulled pork earned The Plasencia Group a second-place win in the Tampa Pig Jig, an annual BBQ competition in downtown Tampa benefitting kidney disease.
-When he’s not hanging with his wife, Lisa, daughter and son-in-law, Jaclyn and Jack, or granddaughter, Belle, Orlando can be spotted in his Carrollwood neighborhood, walking his 70-pound Golden Retriever, Skipper – The Plasencia Group’s unofficial company mascot.
+His famous pulled pork earned The Plasencia Group a second-place win in the Tampa Pig Jig, an annual Tampa BBQ competition benefitting kidney disease.
+When he’s not hanging with his wife, Lisa, daughter and son-in-law, Jaclyn and Jack, or grandchildren, Belle and Beau, Orlando can be spotted in his Carrollwood neighborhood, walking his 70-pound Golden Retriever, Skipper – The Plasencia Group’s unofficial company mascot.

 “There’s comfort in knowing you’re working with your family.
 There are no ulterior motives or desires.
 We’re rowing the boat together.”